1. No Pussy Blues – Grinderman

 The title and the lyrics to The Brides of Jesus suggests the Parable of the Ten Virgins [Gospel of Matthew 25:1-13], yet the reference in the final line to ‘entertaining angels unawares’ is attributable to Hebrews [13:2].
 It could be that Lowell is playing one proverb off against the other, saying that the ‘five foolish virgins’ who did not bring surplus oil for their lamps, and were subsequently denied entrance to the ‘wedding’ on account of being ‘unprepared’, should have been treated better, for they may well have been angles.
 Lowell Gorge died of a heart attack in 1979, and I can find no evidence that he ever expatiated upon the song’s subject.

-The Pink Room is taken from the soundtrack to the David Lynch film, Twin Peaks: Fire Walk With Me, which is a favourite of mine – a funny, disturbing, confusing and very sad movie all at the same time.
+The Pink Room is taken from the soundtrack to the David Lynch film, Twin Peaks: Fire Walk With Me.
 According to the credits, this swampy, instrumental dirge was written by Lynch himself, rather than Angelo Badalamenti who composed the film’s score.
 I once listened to The Pink Room in a static caravan on a campsite in the New Forest, with The Wilkinsons, the guy who used to own a pager and his girlfriend who tenuously resembles Emily the Strange, surrounded by conifers and pines.

-I borrowed The Sexual Life of the Savages, a compilation of São Paulo post-punk, from my Cornish friend.
+The Sexual Life of the Savages is a compilation of São Paulo post-punk that I requisitioned from my Cornish friend.
 I must have kept hold of it for a while because it made more of an impact on the anthology I put together over 2009/2010.
 In the meantime, I recorded Pânico by Mercenárias, which sounds a bit like very early The Fall fronted by The Slits, only sung in Portuguese.
-I wouldn’t ordinarily have proceeded something so urgent with anything by Field Music, but Give It Lose It Take It has quite a kick – and then it eases off, quietens down, and paves the way for what comes after…
+I wouldn’t ordinarily have followed on from something like this with anything by Field Music, but Give It Lose It Take It is one of their livelier numbers.

 Like many people – or like many people are want to say – I’m not too bothered about New Year’s Eve.
 Ideally, I’d attend someone’s house party, preferably not mine, but for three years running I spent New Year’s Eve at a pub in Camden called the Hawley Arms.
 It was all down to the girl who used to live with my lady friend on the Isle of Dogs who’d met the proprietors on a beach in Southeast Asia, kept in touch, and extended a repeated invitation to see in New Year’s at their establishment.
 In 2004, rolling into 2005, there had been enough room to spray a bottle of celebratory champagne about the place without fearing reprisal.
 By the time 2007 was imminent, there was barely enough room to raise a glass (my lady friend and I decamped to Lisbon to see in 2008).
 I don’t remember much else about that night but I do remember Elton John’s Saturday Night’s Alright for Fighting playing on the jukebox.
 (Fortunately, it was a Sunday).
 Mr Wilkinson advised I buy the 1974 album Greatest Hits if I was serious about it, which I was and so did.
 Rather than go through the laborious process of recording Saturday Night’s Alright for Fighting from vinyl onto our laptop, in real time, I later picked up a copy of Goodbye Yellow Brick Road on CD from a charity shop for a couple of quid, introducing me to the delights of Bennie and the Jets in the process.
 Bennie and the Jets is a strange song in that it’s made to sound like it was recorded live, which makes me wonder whether it sounds much different when it is played live.